-- Sex for Services: A rather loose variation.Hancock: Your mama sure does care about your schooling, son!
+- Sex for Services: A rather loose variation, when it comes to Mama Forrest and the school principal.Hancock: Your mama sure does care about your schooling, son!

 - Seemingly Profound Fool: A lot of people take Forrest's words at greater value than he does.
 The cross-country running, for instance.
 There's nothing political, social, or philosophical about it; he just "felt like running".